 - Guitar, martial arts, yoga: Skills Nissa is learning with support through Mable

 Sign up to have the latest news, articles and resources delivered to your inbox.

-1 in 3 ageing people will experience a fall each year, but many choose not to discuss it or even ask for help.
-If you provide assistance to an ageing client and are concerned about their in-home safety, there are ways you can help decrease their chances of having a fall.
+1 in 3 aging people will experience a fall each year, but many choose not to discuss it or even ask for help.
+If you provide assistance to an aging client and are concerned about their in-home safety, there are ways you can help decrease their chances of having a fall.

-Whether you’re a support worker, concerned loved one or health professional, you can help contribute to a safer, healthier home environment for an ageing individual.
+Whether you’re a support worker, concerned loved one, or health professional, you can help contribute to a safer, healthier home environment for an aging individual.